Commuting Simplicity and Closure Constraints for 4D Spin Foam Models: Introduction

 \right. \ee where $u_t$ is some normal to $t$, $h_{\phi_{tf}}$ takes values in the U(1) subgroup of SU(2) generated by $\sigma_3$ and $\epsilon=i\sigma_2$.
-In more detaiul, the proposal is then to simply replace in (\ref{BF1}) $n^\pm_{tf}$ by these expressions and the Haar measure $dn^+_{tf}\;dn^-_{tf}$ by the Haar measure $dn_{tf}\;du_t\;dh_{\phi_{tf}}$.
-We emphasize that this is an interesting but non standard procedure: While the identification of the coherent state labels $j_f^\pm, n_{tf}^\pm$ with the so(4) variables $B_{tf}$ is certainly well motivated, the resulting expression does not arise by integrating out the $B$ fields in the presence of the delta distributions enforcing the simplicit constraints.
+In more detail, the proposal is then to simply replace in (\ref{BF1}) $n^\pm_{tf}$ by these expressions and the Haar measure $dn^+_{tf}\;dn^-_{tf}$ by the Haar measure $dn_{tf}\;du_t\;dh_{\phi_{tf}}$.
+We emphasize that this is an interesting but non standard procedure: while the identification of the coherent state labels $j_f^\pm, n_{tf}^\pm$ with the so(4) variables $B_{tf}$ is certainly well motivated, the resulting expression does not arise by integrating out the $B$ fields in the presence of the delta distributions enforcing the simplicit constraints.
 Rather, in (\ref{BF1}) the B fields have already been integrated out.
 To restrict measure and integrand by hand afterwards according to (\ref{restriction}) is not obviously equivalent with the standard procedure of solving the $\delta-$distributions.
 One would hope that the resulting procedures coincide in the semiclassical or the ``large-$j$'' limit \cite{pirsf}.
 Indeed, the ``large-$j$'' limit result in Section \ref{NSF} will support this expectation.
 Finally the spin-foam partition function of $\text{FK}_\g$ Model coincides (at least up to a slight change of edge amplitude) with EPRL partition function when the Barbero-Immirzi parameter $-1<\g<1$.
 However when $\g<-1$ or $\g>1$, $\text{FK}_\g$ partition function is rather different from the EPRL partition function.
 Here we only show explicitly the 4-simplex/vertex amplitude of $\text{FK}_\g$ model when $\g<-1$ or $\g>1$ \be \sum_{i_t^\pm}\big\{15j\big\}_{\text{SO(4)}}\lt(j_f^\pm,i_t^\pm\rt)\prod_{\overrightarrow{(\sig,t)}}f^ {i_t}_{i^+_t,i^-_t}\lt(j^\pm_f,k_{tf}\rt) \ee Here although the relation between $j_f^\pm$ \be \frac{j^+}{j^-}=\lt|\frac{\g+1}{\g-1}\rt| \ee is the same as in EPRL Model, in $\text{FK}_\g$ model for $\g<-1$ or $\g>1$, there are some additional degrees of freedom associated with the label $k_{tf}$, which are the values of spins from the coupling of $j^+_f$ and $j^-_f$, i.e. $k_{tf}$ could take values in $|j^+_f-j^- _f|,\cdots,j^+_f+j^-_f$.
-The final partition function is obtained by summing over $j^-_f$, $i_t$, and $k_{tf}$ with some measure factors (see \cite{FK} for details).\\ \\ \\ In the previous three paragraphs, we briefly revisited the main strategies of imposing simplicity constraint in Barrett-Crane, EPRL and $\text{FK}_\g$ Models.
-We have seen that these in general different spin-foam models came from two different ways of imposing simplicity constraint, i.e. Barrett-Crane and EPRL Model quantize the simplicity constraint as operators and imposed them (strongly or weakly) on the boundary spin-networks, while $\text{FK}_\g$ Model imposes the constraint on the coherent state labels.
-However, as we have reviewd, none of the three models is derived from the original path integral formula Eq.(\ref{PL}) of the Plebanski action (or the discretized version of the path integral) without using some non standard methods.
-Therefore a natural question arises:\\ Is any of those three spin-foam models consistent with the path integral formula Eq.(\ref{PL}) and its discretized version?
-This question is non trivial because in all three types of models one deals with non commutative B fields and simplicity constraints as operators on some Hilbert space while the original path integral is in terms of commutative c-number variables so that anomalies cannot arise.
-Because of this issue, it is interesting to investigate what kind of spin-foam model we will obtain, if we start from the (discretization of) the path integral formula Eq.(\ref{PL}) with commutative $B^{IJ}$ variables.
-It is also interesting to find some possible bridges linking the (discretization of) the path integral formula Eq.(\ref{PL}) with commutative $B^{IJ}$ variables to the existing spin-foam models using non-commutative $B^{IJ}$ variables.
+The final partition function is obtained by summing over $j^-_f$, $i_t$, and $k_{tf}$ with some measure factors (see \cite{FK} for details).